Posted by Smokey Stover on June 22, 2006

 1932 Sun (Baltimore) 23 Aug.
 6/2 [She] could have plenty o' friends.
 The trouble with her is she thinks folks too common to bother with unless they're too uppity to bother with her.
 1947 'N. SHUTE' Chequer Board 68 They've been here alone too long, and they've got uppity...."

 Personally, I've heard the phrase "uppity women" mostly used mockingly by feminists to characterize themselves in the kind of language they attribute to the boors who would keep them down.
-But I daresay that "uppity women" have appeared in speech and writing about as often and for about as long as "uppity [n-word]s."
+But I daresay that "uppity women" have appeared in speech and writing about as often and for about as long as "uppity [word removed in order to comply with Google's Publisher Policy]s."
 Obviously political correctness dictates a disdain for either expression.
 SS